castipo/realtek-universal-audio-driver/README.md

 ---------------------------------------
 ## Notice

-This repository do not include Intel(R) Smart Sound Technology which included with some UAD standalone packages.
+This repository does not include Intel(R) Smart Sound Technology which included with some UAD standalone packages.

 If your PC had preinstalled HDA driver with a desktop version (non-UWP) of audio enhancers, UAD will not work with that desktop platform of audio enhancer(s).